 Learning and Teaching

 Teaching methods vary between modules, however it will include lectures, project work and tutorials.

 We provide a friendly, supportive learning environment.
 Our teaching staff are all involved in research or professional practice, so you learn directly from the latest academic and business developments.

 See our full glossary of learning and teaching terms.

-All students study the Level 3 modules in Year 1 and attend one day a week, Level M modules are studied in Year 2 attendance being the equivalent of one day per week.
+Part-time students study the Level three modules in Year one and Level M modules in Year two, attendance being the equivalent of one day per week.

-MSc with Preparatory Studies 2 years full-time, 3 years part-time:
+MSc with Preparatory Studies two years full-time, three years part-time

-Full-time students study the Level 2 and 3 modules in Year 1 with 2 days attendance a week and Level M modules in Year 2 with the equivalent of one day attendance per week.
+Full-time students study the Level two and three modules in Year one with two days attendance a week and Level M modules in Year two with the equivalent of one day attendance per week.

-Part-time students study the Level 2 in Year 1, Level 3 modules in Year 2 for one day a week and Level M in Year 3 for the equivalent one day a week.
+Part-time students study the Level two in Year one, Level three modules in Year two for one day a week and Level M in Year three for the equivalent one day a week.